GrigorisLionis/foodprices/README.md

 ## description
 Main function is in file get_data.R.
-It reads the data pages, extracts the links,  composes a list of all the xls and pdf links for downloading.
-For downloading, we use system wget, to avoid messing with utf8 on the url.
+It reads the data pages, extracts the links,  composes a list of all the xls and pdf links for downloading,downloads the files, and parses to a data.frame.
-Also contains code to parse the xls files.

 ## usage